-I have been fortunate to join professional and social or recreational groups as a way to balance education or work with the other important aspects of life, improve the quality of my life, and serve the community I live in.
-I have volunteered and also held leadership positions in these groups.
-One day, it dawned on me that I should form a group and reach out to those who were interested in engaging more closely with diversity by learning about people and their cultures.
+I have been fortunate to join professional and social groups as a way to improve the quality of my life and serve the community I live in.
+One day, it dawned on me that I should reach out to those who were interested in engaging more closely with diversity by learning about people and their cultures.
 This is one of the reasons I started the Regina Cross Cultural Sharing Circle.

-Since I had not done something like this before, I was uncertain how it would turn out.
-After almost two years, I am happy to say the investment and experience have been worth it, and I am excited to share my version of a sharing circle with organizations as a learning and development tool for fostering diversity and inclusion.
+After almost two years, I am excited to share my version of a sharing circle with individuals and organizations as a learning and development tool for fostering diversity and inclusion.
 The following question and answer format contains a straightforward profile of this tool.

 What is the Regina Cross Cultural Sharing Circle?

 It’s a kind of peer mentoring group.
-The word “peer” means that everyone in the group is on the same level – everyone is a mentor.
-No one is more of an expert on the topic than another, because there is no hierarchy among peers.
-The word “mentor” means that each person shares her or his knowledge, experiences or stories, wisdom, and perspective on the topic as a way of teaching others, increasing their exposure to new and multiple perspectives, and encouraging reflection.
+The word “peer” means that everyone in the group is on the same level.
+The word “mentor” means that each person shares her or his knowledge, experiences, and perspective about his or her culture as a way of exposing others to a different worldview and encouraging self-reflection.

 Why the term, “cross cultural”?

-Everyone has a culture even if they don’t think they do.
-Surprisingly, some people may not be aware of it, but everyone has been socialized by their parents, teachers, friends, co-workers, etc. to adopt certain values, principles, beliefs, and practices or customs, and to behave in a certain way.
-In this sharing circle, the mentors share a perspective based on their interpretation of the principles, values and beliefs in which they were raised and that are a part of their identity.
-The term “cross” is used because the cultural perspective shared by each person in a group setting is different and unique.
-“Intercultural” is also appropriate except that it may sound like a one to one interaction rather than a group of people sharing.
+Everyone has a culture even if she or he doesn’t think so.
+Surprisingly, some people may not be aware of it, but everyone has been socialized by her or his parents, teachers, partners, friends, co-workers, etc. to adopt certain values, principles, beliefs, and practices or customs, and to behave in a certain way.
+The term “cross” is used because the cultural perspective shared by each person in the group is acknowledged as unique.

 What makes this sharing circle different from other speaking groups or expert panels?